All You Need to Know About Using Social Media to Build Community

 Social media can be a phenomenal marketing and communications tool for your community association!
 It’s a great way to inform residents, keep them connected and strengthen their loyalty.
 But you need to put a strategy behind your community’s social media presence.

 “Why?
 What’s the big deal?
-This is kid stuff!” may well be what just ran through your mind seeing the words “social media strategy” and “your community” in the same sentence.
-And that’s okay.
+This is kid's stuff!” may be on your mind seeing the words “social media strategy” and “your community” in the same sentence.
+That’s okay.
 But there are risks to not having a social media strategy.

 A few sporadic Facebook posts and tweets at most aren’t going to achieve the results you’re after, for one thing.
 Social media needs to be consistent, or people stop looking at your pages and you drop out of newsfeeds.
 Beyond that, you can run into real trouble – legal trouble – if a resident without the right guidance responds to an irate homeowner, for example, or violates another business’s copyright.
 To avoid wasting time and other potential pitfalls, read on for some guidelines to running effective social media for your community: